 Website of the

-As the time taken to grant a visa varies, the formalities must be undertaken as soon as possible.
+Since the time taken to grant visas varies, formalities must be initiated as soon as possible.
 The coordinating teacher ensures before the day of departure that each student is in possession of the necessary documents to access the Polish and French territories.
 Any participant who is not in good standing may, under no circumstances, be admitted to boarding.
-In the case of a minor, an adult accompanying person must then accompany him to his parent’s residence.
+In the case of a minor, an adult accompanying person must then take him/her back to his/her parent’s home.

 For your information, the contact details of the Consulate General of France in Krakow are: